eXascaleInfolab/PyExPool/README.md

 	tstart  - start time is filled automatically on the execution start (before onstart).
 Default: None tstop  - termination / completion time after ondone.
 	numadded: uint  - the number of direct added subtasks
-	numdone: uint  - the number of completed DIRECT subtasks (each subtask may contain multiple jobs or subsubtasks)
+	numdone: uint  - the number of completed DIRECT subtasks (each subtask may contain multiple jobs or sub-sub-tasks)
-	numterm: uint  - the number of terminated direct subtask
+	numterm: uint  - the number of terminated direct subtasks (i.e. jobs)
 	"""
 ```